pjanec/dirigent/README.md

  `--CLIPort 5050` ...
 Command Line Interface port number.
 Passed to the master process when `--IsMaster 1` is used.

+ `--tickPeriod 500` ...
+Period in milliseconds of commands/plan processing & GUI refresh.

 ### Master configuration options

 `Dirigent.Master.exe` is a console application designed to run in background on one of the computers.